openvm-org/openvm/docs/specs/vm/ISA.md

 Our zkVM treats general purpose registers as simply pointers to a separate address space, which is also comprised of word-addressable cells with the same `WORD_SIZE`.

-There is a single special purpose register `pc` for the program counter, which is currently a single field element.
+There is a single special purpose register `pc` for the program counter of type `PcType` (which is currently a single field element `F`).
 Namely, the program counter cannot be $\ge p$.
 (We may extend `pc` to multiple field elements to increase the program address space size in the future.)

 <!--
 Maybe it's simpler if `pc` is also just word-addressable.